magnars/optimus/README.md

 and rewrite them.

-All of these could be fixed with a well-thought out Asset concept in the ring middleware stack.
+All of these could be fixed with a well-thought out Asset concept in the Ring middleware stack.
 Which is what Optimus is an attempt at.
 It adds a list of assets to the request, with enough information for the linking functions to figure out which versions of which files to link.